Spotlight: The Period Poverty Project

 The Period Poverty Project asks 6-7 volunteers each week to assemble period packs.
 Over the past 6 months, the organization has worked with at least 50 different volunteers.
 Ellie and Sara have also organized “packing parties” where volunteers can help assemble period packs.
 It’s the perfect social-distance activity, especially when the weather is warm!
 The organization has an Amazon Wishlist where people can help buy supplies for period packs.

 Ellie and Sara have been overwhelmed by the support of their local community!
 The two mentioned that taking over for the Period Poverty Project in August helped them realize how often menstrual equity work can be pushed under the rug.
 In addition to their work on the local level, Ellie and Sara are supporting HB0205 – Public Schools – Provision of Menstrual Hygiene Products – Requirement in the 2021 Maryland General Assembly.
-This bill is priority bill for Maryland NARAL as well.
+This legislation was priority bill for MD NARAL as well.
 You can read more about HB0205 on our website.
+The new law will be enacted in fall 2022.

 After graduation, Ellie is interested in social justice activism and Sara is interested in photojournalism.